mitish13/codebook/README.md

 ---

 ## Deployment
+> **Note:** The backend has been moved from AWS ECS Fargate to **Render's free tier** to reduce hosting costs while keeping the project accessible.
+All frontend/backend functionality remains the same.

 - **Frontend:** Hosted on **S3 static website**, distributed via **CloudFront**
 - **Backend:** Dockerized, stored in **ECR**, deployed on **ECS Fargate** behind **ALB**, and served via **CloudFront**